Chris Evans (presenter): Top Gear

 On 16 June 2015, the BBC announced that Evans had signed a three-year deal to be the main presenter on the BBC Two motoring show Top Gear, following the departure of Jeremy Clarkson, Richard Hammond, and James May.

 On his radio show the next morning he confirmed his acceptance and explained the offer came after James May and Richard Hammond had confirmed to the BBC they would not be returning to the show.
 Evans stated that before the announcement, he sent texts to May, Hammond and Clarkson and received supportive replies from all three.

 In February 2016, it was confirmed that Matt LeBlanc, Rory Reid, Sabine Schmitz, Chris Harris and Eddie Jordan would also be joining Evans for the twenty third series of Top Gear.
 It was also revealed that the new series would begin airing in May 2016.
 In July 2016, having presented just one series of the show Evans stepped down from his presenting role on Top Gear posting on social media "Stepping down from Top Gear.
 Gave it my best shot but sometimes that's not enough.

 Controversies

 Sale of GMG – dismissal and legal cases

-On 14 March 2000, Evans agreed to the sale of Ginger Media Group to Scottish Media Group for £225 million.
+On 14 March 2000, Evans agreed to sell Ginger Media Group to Scottish Media Group for £225 million.
 The sale made Evans the highest-paid entertainer in the UK in 2000, estimated by the Sunday Times Rich List to have been paid around £35.5 million.
 Following poor reviews of TFI Friday, and Evans himself handing over presentation of the last series of the show to a series of "friends", the show was cancelled in December 2000.

 Evans continued to host the station's breakfast show, but echoes of his earlier dismissal from Radio 1 began to emerge.
 In May 2000, the station was fined £75,000 (then the largest penalty imposed by the Radio Authority) for his repeated on-air endorsement of Ken Livingstone in the London mayoral elections.